Employment

 Eligibility Requirements

-• You must be on track to complete an Associate's Degree or full-time certificate program at SRJC
+- You must be on-track to complete an Associate's Degree program at SRJC.

-• You must have your DSO's recommendation on your Form I-20 before applying to USCIS
+- You must receive our recommendation on your Form I-20 before applying to USCIS.

-• Employment must be directly related to your program of study
+- All positions must be directly related to your program of study.

 Application Process

-You have a 120-day window to apply for post-completion OPT: 90 days before or 60 days after the Program End Date on your Form I-20.
-For example, Spring 2024 graduates can apply between February 24th and July 23rd.
-USCIS must receive your application within 30 days of the DSO's recommendation
+The OPT application window is 120 days: 90 days before or 60 days after the Program End Date on your Form I-20.
+Spring 2024 graduates can apply between February 24th and July 23rd.

-1. Apply for graduation and check with your Counselor to ensure your eligibility
+- Apply for graduation and check with your Counselor to ensure your eligibility.

-2. Submit our OPT Request Form to provide your preferred OPT Start Date (must be during your 60-day grace period)
+- Submit the OPT Request Form to provide your preferred OPT Start Date (must be during your 60-day grace period).

-• Upon submitting your application, you will be redirected to pay.gov to submit the the $410 application fee using a debit/credit card.
-Be sure to notify your bank in advance of this payment so it doesn't get blocked.
+- You will be redirected to pay.gov to submit the $470 application fee using a debit/credit card.

-You cannot start working until you have received your EAD card in the mail and reached the OPT start date.
+Do not begin working until you receive your EAD card in the mail and your start date has been reached.

 Employment Reporting Requirements

-11. Explain how employment is related to student's course of study*
+- Explain how employment is related to student's course of study - REQUIRED

 Travel

-If you wish to travel outside of the United States during OPT, there are varying levels of risk, depending on where you are in the OPT application process:
+If you wish to travel outside the U.S. during OPT, there are varying levels of risk, depending on where you are in the OPT application process:

 Before OPT Approval

-If your I-797 application for OPT authorization has been receipted by USCIS, but is still in PENDING status, it is okay to travel travel internationally while you are still attending classes.
-You must return to the U.S. before the program end date on your I-20.
+If your OPT application is in PENDING status, it is okay to travel travel internationally while you are still attending classes, but you must return to the U.S. before the program end date on your I-20.

 Most importantly, if you travel with a pending OPT application, you must make arrangements to have the EAD card shipped to your location if OPT is approved while you are abroad.
 CBP officials are more likely to deny your re-entry if your OPT was approved by USCIS but you do not possess the physical EAD card at the border.